 Preparation for Baptism

-In light of the current Covid-19 pandemic, arrangements for baptism are obviously limited (i.e. to 30 persons max) at present at St John Vianney & St Monica’s and St Cuthbert’s parishes, Blackpool and other parishes in England and Wales.
+In light of the current Covid-19 pandemic, arrangements for baptism are obviously limited (at six persons max – by rule of the UK government) at present at St John Vianney & St Monica’s and St Cuthbert’s parishes, Blackpool and all other parishes in England and Wales.

 First of all; because Baptism is so important arrangements for baptisms are not made by telephone or by email or by calling to the presbytery.
 Instead, parents are asked to collect a leaflet (with a form) from the priest in the sacristy after they have attended Sunday Mass.
 This leaflet has all the information necessary about preparing well to celebrate your child’s baptism.
 Please read this leaflet carefully and bring the completed form accompanying it (with requested dates) to the (next) baptism preparation meeting.